Driving In Greece – Driving Laws And Road Rules 2025

 Driving in Athens and other Greek cities

-Driving in the urban areas in Greece can be a challenge for visitors, and we would generally advise against it.
+Driving in the urban areas in Greece can be a challenge for visitors, and we would advise against it.
 Athens and Thessaloniki in particular can get quite crazy in terms of traffic, especially on days when public transportation is on strike.

 In an attempt to reduce congestion, Athens has a system where car access is restricted in certain areas, known as daktylios.
 This is based on whether the car’s Greek license plates end in an odd or even number.
 Fortunately, rental cars are excluded from this system.